jangabrielsson/EventLogger/docs/CODESIGNING.md

 **User Experience:**
 ```
-"HC3 Event Logger.app can't be opened because it is from an unidentified developer"
+"hc3-event-logger.app can't be opened because it is from an unidentified developer"

 Solution: Right-click → Open → Click "Open" in dialog
 ```